finopsfoundation/foundation/community-access-criteria.md

 - Practitioners may be working alone, we want them to have support regardless of training yet
 - Vendors and consultants in particular should focus on tailoring messages to the community, not using their disparate or marketing language tied to their services

 Note on sales roles: Individuals in a sales or business development position of any kind, or anyone who holds a quota (including bonuses based on sales revenue) may only hold a Supporter role in the Foundation.
-Examples of this would be account executives, business development reps, pre-sales engineers, pre-sales solution architects, etc.
+Examples of this would be Account Managers, Account Executives, Business Development reps, Pre-sales Engineers, Pre-sales Solution Architects, etc.

 # Individual Community Requirements